Video: Woman Struck By Backhoe, Run Over In Brooklyn

 Davis was working two jobs as a home health care nurse, according to her husband.
 Brathwaite said she knew her for 40 years.
 They were neighbors and went to the same church.

-“She was a happy person, always smiling.
-Everyone she came in touch with, they loved her,” Brathwaite said.
+“She was like a happy person, always smiling.
+Everyone she come in touch with, they loved her,” Brathwaite said.

 Davis’ husband, Cleveland Thomas Jr., was too distraught to speak to CBS2’s Kiran Dhillon on camera on Sunday, but he did say the two had known each other for 48 years and had been married for 10.

-Thomas said Davis used to be a pastor and a teacher.READ MORE: Gov. Cuomo: Dining Capacity At Restaurants Outside New York City To Be Increased To 75% Starting March 19
+Thomas said Davis used to be a pastor and a teacher.READ MORE: NYPD: 28-Year-Old Woman Shot To Death Outside Catering Hall In Cypress Hills, Brooklyn

 Davis’ family said she was the hardworking kind, giving and loving.
-They are devastated by her death and the manner in which she was killed.
+They are devastated by her death and the manner in which she died.

 Davis’ body was found in the street Friday at the corner of New Lots and Van Sinderen in Brooklyn.
 Initially, investigators were not sure what had happened.